Convex-Dev/design/cad/018_scheduler/README.md

 Users (and Actors) can make use of this to reliably ensure code execution at a future time, secured by the network protocol.
 Once scheduled, such operations are effectively "unstoppable".

+The primary motivation of this capability is for users to trigger actions at a future time without requiring further external interaction.

 ## General Design Principles

 ### Concept of State timestamps